mingyuanzhou/SiD/README.md

 ### Distilling EDM2 (to be added)

-Once the environment is activated, you can start training by running the provided scripts or modules.
 Here are examples for each method:

 - **SiD:**
   ```bash